SharePoint/sp-dev-docs/docs/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo.md

 3. Select the list that you want to associate with the new workflow.

-4. On the **Create List Workflow** dialog box, enter a name and description for the workflow and then make sure that the **Platform Type** is set to **SharePoint Workflow**, as shown in the figure.
+4. On the **Create List Workflow** dialog box, enter a name and description for the workflow and then make sure that the **Platform Type** is set to **SharePoint 2013 Workflow**, as shown in the figure.

     > [!NOTE]
     > If you do not see SharePoint Workflow as an available platform type then Workflow Manager is not configured to work with the SharePoint farm.
+See [Configure Workflow Manager to work with the SharePoint Server 2013 Farm](https://technet.microsoft.com/library/jj658588.aspx#section5).

 5. Click **OK** to create the workflow.